 Indefinite - This kind of contract is highly regarded in Spain as it includes severance pay for redundancy, up to a maximum of 42 months' salary.
 With this contract, it is very difficult to let go of people.
 Without another form of contract, this will be the presumed contract.

 Indefinite with Incentives – This contract is offered to specific demographics such as workers with disabilities and workers who have been unemployed for over a year.
 This contract provides tax benefits and subsidises the employer's social security contribution.

 Temporary – These contracts will be issued for project work or temporary service.
 An employer can only issue up to a six-month contract in a twelve-month period.
 Temporary contracts are used to cover employees and may also be used for training or casual work.

 Work Experience - the worker must hold a university or vocational qualification, and the studies must have been within the last four years for a work experience contract to be issued.
 These contracts must run for at least six months, but no longer than two years.

-Training – For those between 16-21, a training contract can be issued to those who lack qualification and prevent a work experience contract from being issued.
-Like the work experience contract, a training contract must be at least six-months long, but cannot exceed two years.
+Training – For those between 16 and 21, a training contract can be issued to those who lack qualifications and prevent a work experience contract from being issued.
+Like the work experience contract, a training contract must be at least six months long, but cannot exceed two years.